AWS Core Specification#

 HTTP request checksums#

 When a client calls an operation which has the httpChecksum trait where requestAlgorithmMember is set, the client MUST look up the input member represented by requestAlgorithmMember property.
 The value of this member is the checksum algorithm that the client MUST use to compute the request payload checksum.
+If the client does not support that algorithm, it MUST fail the request.
+If the user did not set a value for the input member represented by requestAlgorithmMember, the client MUST use its default algorithm and implicitly set that value in requestAlgorithmMember.

 The computed checksum MUST be supplied at a resolved location as per the resolving checksum location section.
 If the resolved location is header, the client MUST put the checksum into the HTTP request headers.
 If the resolved location is trailer, the client MUST put the checksum into the chunked trailer part of the body.
 The header or trailer name to use with an algorithm is resolved as per the resolving checksum name section.

-If no requestAlgorithmMember property is set, the client MUST compute an MD5 checksum of the request payload and place it in the Content-MD5 header.
+If no requestAlgorithmMember property is set in the trait and requestChecksumRequired is set to true, the client MUST compute an MD5 checksum of the request payload and place it in the Content-MD5 header.

 If the HTTP header corresponding to a checksum is set explicitly, the client MUST use the explicitly set header and skip computing the payload checksum.